-In this article, we explain all the details about the median and dive into the calculation of this key figure using various examples.
-We also compare the median with other statistical indicators such as the mean or the mode and show which applications use the median.
-A complete picture also includes explaining the advantages and disadvantages of this key figure in detail so that you can make an informed decision as to whether the use of the median is justified.
+In this article, we explain all the details about the median and go into detail about the calculation of this key figure using various examples.
+We also compare it with other statistical indicators such as the mean or the mode and show which applications use it.
+A complete picture also includes explaining the advantages and disadvantages of this key figure in detail so that you can make an informed decision as to whether its use is justified.
 Finally, we look at how to calculate the ratio in Python or Excel.

 What is the Median?

 The mean value, on the other hand, calculates the arithmetic average of the data set instead of finding the middle of the data set.
 This means that data points with extremely large or small values have a strong influence on the average.
 The median is used in a wide variety of applications where outliers may occur to obtain a more realistic assessment of the central situation.
-In income surveys, for example, the average and the median sometimes differ very significantly.
+In income surveys, for example, the two key figures sometimes differ very significantly.

 How is the Median calculated?